 It’s been said that we’re currently living in an era of schadenfreude because, when you think about it, many of our forms of entertainment focus on reveling in someone else’s misfortune.
 It’s created some new moral conundrums that I find fascinating!

 Get all the information in episode 66 of the Vocabbett podcast!
-You can listen above, or watch the accompaniment below:
+You can listen on your favorite player, or hit play below!

 Referenced in this episode: